 Its identity is shrouded in mystery.
 (Is it even an Arbutus?
 Is it an Arctostaphylos?
 Who knows?)
 However, its provenance is not.
 Two plants were raised by Hilliers Nursery in Winchester in the early 1970s - introduced by a plant expedition to Mexico in 1969.
 The name of the collector, the exact position in Mexico, and whether they were grown from seed or brought in as plants are all unknown.
 One was meant to be kept at Hillier Arboretum in Romsey, Hampshire, and the other was meant to be sent to the fledgling Ventnor Botanic Garden on the Isle of Wight.
 According to Simon Goodenough (the former curator at Ventnor), due to a bureaucratic cock-up, they both got sent to Ventnor and, as far as I know, are still there.
 They both look identical and we took cuttings from the one we thought the best in 1988/89.
 Difficult to produce by cutting, but we've had success growing them by micropropagation in the lab.

-All the Strawberry Trees are prone to getting black spots on their leaves by the end of winter.
-It doesn't appear to be a fungal problem but is aggravated by the plant being less than content - usually either because it's in a pot or its roots are dying back due to over wet conditions.
+All strawberry trees are prone to getting black spots on their leaves by the end of winter.
+It doesn't appear to be a fungal problem, but is aggravated by the plant being less than content - usually either because it's in a pot, or its roots are dying back due to over wet conditions.
 It's also a part of the natural disintegration and fall of old leaves before the new ones appear in the spring.
-There seems to be no treatment other than removing unsightly leaves by hand or be patient - the spring always brings nice fresh new perfect leaves.
+There seems to be no treatment other than removing the unsightly leaves by hand or being patient.
+The spring always brings nice fresh new perfect leaves.